Usheninte/psych-i-ng/README.md

 ... and will be fully functional come
 ...
 January, next year

 ... till then
 ... let the spirit
 ... of art's icy fire
-... never cool within you
+... never cool within you.

 [DESIGNED BY: @poetrique](http://instagram.com/poetrique)